Andres Gimenez will be looking to extend his 20-game on-base streak as the Cleveland Guardians (93-70) host the Tampa Ba...

 Will the Tampa Bay Rays make the playoffs this year?

-The Rays reached the playoffs in the last two seasons.
+The Rays reached the playoffs in the last 4 seasons.
+In 2022, they finished third in the AL East, with a record of 86-76.

 When do the Tampa Bay Rays play?